idaholab/moose/modules/thermal_hydraulics/doc/content/source/postprocessors/ADHeatStructureEnergy3D.md

 $T$ the medium temperature and $T_{ref}$ the reference temperature (reference for the enthalpy).
 Only a single unit of the heat structure is considered.

-This volumetric integral is computed numerically using the system's quadrature.
+This volumetric integral is computed numerically using the [local quadrature](syntax/Executioner/Quadrature/index.md).

 !syntax parameters /Postprocessors/ADHeatStructureEnergy3D